 The power of speech is enhanced and the spoken word gains power.

-As you name, you also define yourself.
-You may perceive or define yourself as a person who is in no way awakened or enlightened and have no idea of what a more God enlightened state might be.
 You may never have felt the movement of the kingdom within or the anointing of the Shekhinah.* However, if you will begin to observe how you name, and then make positive changes in naming and general speech, your world will become positively defined, you will begin to experience a more enlightened state.

 *Shekhinah, Shekinah: known as the Holy Spirit